 Seniors: Seniors must attend all WPI classes, labs, and conferences in accordance with their WPI course schedules.
-All seniors must sign in at the Academy at least 30 minutes before their first class of the day or they will be considered tardy.
-Seniors must sign out at the Academy after their last class of the day.
-Seniors are required to attend mandatory class meetings at the Academy as scheduled by the Director.
+All seniors must sign in at Mass Academy at least 30 minutes before their first class of the day or they will be considered tardy.
+Seniors must sign out at Mass Academy after their last class of the day.
+Seniors are required to attend mandatory class meetings at Mass Academy as scheduled by the Director.
+Failure to meet these expectations may result in a loss of senior privileges.

-On a day when a senior does not have a WPI class or a scheduled appointment or other obligation (e.g., class meeting or appointment) at the Academy, that student does not have to come to school.
+On a day when a senior does not have a WPI class or a scheduled appointment or other obligation (e.g., class meeting or appointment) at Mass Academy, that student does not have to come to school.